 An augmentation to mitigate data-corruption incident

-In original XDS Framework, the sole purpose of the framework is to allow health document sharing between different enterprise.
+In original XDS Framework, the sole purpose of the framework is to allow health document sharing between different enterprises.
 In this work we also propose utilization of Blockchain technology to further help in mitigation against data-corruption incident like ransomware or wipe-ware.
 This can be done by requiring those members node to use their XDS Repository to act partially as data-backup for one another in the blockchain network.
 After certain node have retrieved copy of health document from another node using information provided in XDS Registry.
 XDS Repository of the node simply need to update additional access pathway for the copy into the registry of the original document within XDS Registry (shown in Figure 5) as to provide alternative pathway to access the document.
 By doing so, even the original repository affected by data-corruption incident and lost data of the original document, there still have alternative pathway to access copy of the document available.
-Consider healthcare operation which require huge amount of health information sharing by nature, a lot of available alternative pathway for health document can be expected in actual deployment.
+Consider healthcare operation which requires huge amount of health information sharing by nature, a lot of available alternative pathway for health document can be expected in actual deployment.
 This concept will help member of the network in better mitigation against raising cyber-incident that cause data-corruption.
 The more they share their information with other, the more alternative copy of certain health document become available.
 This concept further motivates the network to maintain XDS Blockchain and share their health document with one another, empowering healthcare industry and its cyber-security performance.

 Figure 5 Augmentation from original framework